COME SING WITH US!

 What do I need to bring to rehearsal?

-Please bring your music and a pencil (and space for tea and biscuits in the break!).
+Please bring your music and a pencil (and room for tea and biscuits in the break!).
 Some members also bring a

 recording device such as their mobile phone to record their part in the rehearsals - this is helpful for when you want to practice on your own.
 We provide refreshments during the break in rehearsals.